prologin/prolotheme/README.md

 Before deploying the website, you need to call the `deploy` rule to make sure that your website will work correctly.

-## How to customize this theme?

-Every available customization can be made via variables in the hugo config file.
-All the described variables have to be under the `params` section.

-### Add your logo and your favicon

-1. Store them in the `static` folder in the root directory of the hugo site (not the _theme_ static directory)
-2. Fill the fields `logo` and `favicon` with the hugo paths of your files
-3. Fill the field `logoText` to setup alternate text for your logo

-### Change tags color

-To change the default tag color, you need to add colors associated to your tags under the section `params.tags`.

-For example, to define the color of the tag `Example` to _green_ (case doesn't matter), you need to add `example = "green"` under the sections `params.tags`.

-### Customize CSS

-The following fields need to be written under the subsection `style` (all the values must be in the CSS classical format):

-- `primaryColor`   : Change the primary color of the website (at least site header and table of content color)
-- `secondaryColor` : Change the secondary color of the website (at least _codeblocks_ buttons)
-- `tertiaryColor`  : Change the tertiary color of the website (other buttons)
-- `headerFont`     : Change font used for the title of the site header
-- `colorScheme`    : Generate colored item list using those colors.
-The given colors must be a list
-- `menuOffset`     : Change the max random offset of the items in the list layout

 ## Content Features

 ### Highlight boxes